• Skip to primary navigation

 • Panko Chicken

-• Chicken - you can use breast or boneless skinless chicken thighs, but I always opt for breast.
+1. Chicken - you can use breast, tenders, or boneless skinless chicken thighs.
+I always opt for breast and tenders will work too if you prefer small pieces of panko chicken.
 Frying adds fat, so I like to start with a lean cut of meat.

-• Panko breadcrumbs - these should be available in your local supermarket.
-If not, an Asian grocery store will stock them.
-You can also use normal breadcrumbs but the chicken won't be as crispy.
+2. Panko breadcrumbs - these should be available in your local store.
+You can also use regular breadcrumbs but the chicken won't be as crispy.

-• Seasoning - I go to town when it comes to seasoning the flour.
-This results in a panko coating that's popping with flavour as well as perfectly crispy.
+3. Seasoning - I go to town when it comes to seasoning the flour.
+This results in a panko coating that's popping with flavor as well as perfectly crispy.
 I add paprika, cayenne pepper, garlic powder, onion powder, mustard powder, white pepper and salt.
 If you don't have all of these, don't let it stop you, you'll still get a tasty panko crust.

 Ingredients